 The Foundation degree is an employment-based higher education gualification set out by the Department for Education and Skills.
-It offers students a mix of work-related specialist skills and academic study.
+It offers students a mix of work-related specialist skills

+1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)

+2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for England.

+3Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
+The length of the part-time course is variable and dependent upon the intensity of study.
+Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate and academic study.
 Graduates of the FdA Health and Wellbeing (Nursing Associate) will be well placed to take advantage of a variety of career openings which exist in the health and care arena.

-&lt;sup>1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014) All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for

-England.
-Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
-The length of the part-time course is variable and dependent upon the intensity of study.
-Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate Awards.

-&lt;sup>4 Details of standard entry requirements can be found in the Admissions Policy

-&lt;sup>5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy.
+Awards.
+4 Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.
+5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the

+Admissions Policy.